-Students are required to use their Canvas account or their email account for all electronic communication.
-In order to ensure the identity of the student communicating electronically, GC faculty and staff will not reply to student communication that is sent through an email account other than their Viking email account or Canvas account.
+Students are required to use their Canvas account or student-issued Viking email for all electronic communication.
+To ensure the identity of the student communicating electronically, GC faculty and staff will not reply to student communication sent through an account other than Viking email or Canvas account.